 In addition, pursuant to the terms of the Company's incentive compensation plans, upon a change of control, all stock options and restricted stock will vest immediately and, for a 60-day period following the change of control, executive officers may surrender their options and receive in return a cash payment equal to the excess of the change of control price (as defined) over the exercise price; all performance units will vest and be paid out immediately in cash as if the applicable performance goals had been satisfied at target levels; and any annual incentive award outstanding for the year in which the participant's termination occurs for any reason, other than cause, within 24 months after the change of control will be paid in cash at target level on a prorated basis.
 Although all outstanding stock options are already exercisable, upon a change of control, executive officers could surrender their options and receive a cash payment equal to the excess of the change of control price over the exercise price.
-Assuming that a change of control 24 months after the change of control will be paid in cash at target level on a prorated basis.
-Although all outstanding stock options are already exercisable, upon a change of control, executive officers could surrender their options and receive a cash payment equal to the excess of the change of control will be paid in cash at target levels; and any annual incentive award basis.
-Although all outstanding stock options and receive a cash payment equal to the excess of the change of control will be paid in cash at target levels; and any annual incentive award basis.
-Although all outstanding stock options and receive a cash payment equal to the excess of the change of control price of the Company's Common Stock (and the excess of control price) was \$56.31 (the closing price on December 31, 2012), then the Named Executive Officers would have been entitled to lump sum payments for outstanding stock options and performance unit awards, and, also for Mr. Mitchell and Mr. Merrill annual incentive compensation for 2012 that is set forth in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table on page 50 and the same payout of long-term compensation for the performance units whose three-year performance period ended December 31, 2012 as reflected in the Stock Awards - Value Realized on Vesting column in the 2012 Option Exercises and Stock Vested Table on page 53.
+Assuming that a change of control occurred on December 31, 2012 and that the price of the Company's Common Stock (and the change of control price) was \$56.31 (the closing price on December 31, 2012), then the Named Executive Officers would have been entitled to lump sum payments for outstanding stock options and performance unit awards, and, also for Mr. Mitchell and Mr. Merrill, they would have been entitled to lump sum payments for outstanding EBITDA awards which are included below (based on the grant date fair value): P.B.
+Delaney, \$5,256,803; S. Trauschke, \$1,470,142; E.K.
+Mitchell, \$874,711; S.E.
+Merrill, \$590,703; and J.C.
+Leger, Jr., \$544,292.
+In addition, each Named Executive Officer would have received the same payout of the earned annual incentive compensation for 2012 that is set forth in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table on page 50 and the same payout of long-term compensation for the performance units whose three-year performance period ended December 31, 2012 as reflected in the Stock Awards - Value Realized on Vesting column in the 2012 Option Exercises and Stock Vested Table on page 53.
 The reason for the same payouts is that the individual would have been employed throughout the entire performance period for the awards.